HIGH-TECH LABCOURSES

 Membrane Ultrafiltration Set-up combined with in-situ Small Angle Light Scattering (SALS)

-Aqueous clay or cellulose nanocrystal suspensions, composed of nanometric sized particles (a few nm in diameter and hundreds nanometer in length) will be studied bymembrane ultrafiltration processes.
-This ultrafiltration set-up will allow to characterize the filtration properties of the suspensions (permeation flux) as a function of time and external applied forces (transmembrane pressure).
-Simultaneously the structural characterization of the deposit will be observed inside the filtration canal in the accumulated layers above the membrane, thanks to Small-angle Light Scattering (SALS).
-In parallel, the rheological behavior of the suspensions will be characterized as a function of the particles concentrations, thanks to rheometric measurements.
-Theoretical modelling of the ultrafiltration process will be addressed to highlight the link between the rheological behavior and the filtration performance.
+Aqueous clay or cellulose nanocrystal suspensions, composed of nanometric sized particles (a few nm in diameter and hundreds nanometer in length) will be will be concentrated using membrane ultrafiltration processes.
+This ultrafiltration set-up will allow to characterise the filtration properties of the suspensions (permeation flux) as a function of time and external applied forces (transmembrane pressure).

 LOCATION